Analyzing Transformers in Embedding Space: Interpretability Experiments

 \subsection{Interpretation of Fine-tuned Models}

-We now show that we can interpret the \emph{changes} a model goes through during fune-tuning through the lens of embedding space.
-We fine-tune the top-3 layers of the 12-layer GPT-2-base with a sequence classification head on IMDB sentiment analysis (binary classification) and compute the difference between the original parameters and the fine-tuned model.
-We then project the difference of parameter vectors into embedding space and test if change is interpretable w.r.t sentiment analysis.
+We now show that we can interpret the \emph{changes} a model goes through during fine-tuning through the lens of embedding space.
+We fine-tune the top-3 layers of the 12-layer GPT-2 base (117M parameters) with a sequence classification head on IMDB sentiment analysis (binary classification) and compute the difference between the original parameters and the fine-tuned model.
+We then project the difference of parameter vectors into embedding space and test if the change is interpretable w.r.t. sentiment analysis.

-Appendix~\ref{appendix:finetune_examples} shows examples for projected differences randomly sampled from the fine-tuned layers.
-Frequently, the difference, or its negation, is projected to nouns, adjectives and adverbs that express sentiment for a movie, such as \emph{`amazing'}, \emph{`masterpiece'}, \emph{`incompetence'}, etc. This shows that the differences are indeed projected into vocabulary items that characterize movie reviews' sentiment.
-Almost all parameter groups present this behavior, except for $V$ and $\WO$, which curiously are the parameters added to the residual stream.
+Appendix~\ref{appendix:finetune_examples} shows examples of projected differences randomly sampled from the fine-tuned layers.
+Frequently, the difference or its negation is projected to nouns, adjectives, and adverbs that express sentiment for a movie, such as \emph{`amazing'}, \emph{`masterpiece'}, \emph{`incompetence'}, etc. This shows that the differences are indeed projected into vocabulary items that characterize movie reviews' sentiments.
+This behavior is present across $\WQ, \WK, \WV, K$, but not $V$ and $\WO$, which curiously are the parameters added to the residual stream and not the ones that react to the input directly.